-Employers who embrace remote work use technology to link employees and facilitate cooperation, such as video conferencing software.
+Employers who embrace remote work use technology like geo-attendance tracking to link employees and facilitate cooperation, such as video conferencing software.
 This flexible work arrangement is especially appealing to employees who adore their firm but wish to relocate without losing employment.
 It also provides working parents with more work flexibility and expands career options and accessibility for people living in remote locations.

 Tailor Work hours